rbreaves/kinto/README.md

 Note: Sublime Text users should disable screen rotation hotkeys as they will interfere with multi-cursor and possibly other combos.
 See https://windowsloop.com/disable-screen-rotation-keyboard-shortcut/ for details.

-Does not have complete parity with the Linux edition, but it is getting very close now.
-Only lacks some Sublime Text 3 remaps at this point.

 Users can now hotswap between Apple and Windows based keyboards without having to logoff and back on, and Windows is currently the only implementation with a system tray (but this feature is coming to Budgie, XFCE, Mate, Gnome, and lastly KDE).

 <img src="https://user-images.githubusercontent.com/10969616/84471498-100c7d00-ac4b-11ea-972d-60c1907831ec.png" width="50%">